gpdm/tinycore-targetdisplaymode/README.md

 ### I see nothing but a blank screen

 See previous answer.
-Maybe try turning Target Display Mode off and on again, using either the keyboard shortcuts as described above, or via the various helper scripts `tdm_off`, `tdm_on` or `tdm_toggle`.
+Maybe try turning Target Display Mode off and on again, using either the keyboard shortcuts as described above, or via the various helper scripts `sudo tdm_off`, `sudo tdm_on` or `sudo tdm_toggle`.

 ### Does this work on all Macs?